 That is why I created My January Rest, to refocus my appetite, replenish my budget and re-establish my margins.

-While December’s focus was on getting, January’s focus is on giving up; giving up for the purpose of refocusing my “appetites” by “refraining or resting from” some things for the month of January.
+While December’s focus was often on getting (consuming), January’s focus is on giving up (refraining); giving up for the purpose of refocusing my “appetites” by “refraining or resting from” some things for the month of January.
 By giving up, that is resting from certain things, I get more of what I truly desire in my life.

 Here are some things I have done in the past: